 - SAFE.
 Students apply for this funding, usually with the help of their Princeton faculty adviser.

-- Time collection.
+- TAM (Time and Absence Management).
 This means students are working for an hourly wage, usually in the Physics Department.

 All students planning on summer work in the Physics Department are required to use this web form to tell us the specifics.
 Eligibility for all categories of help that the department can provide is contingent on this form being filled out in a timely fashion.
 We never shut down the web portal, but it's good to think of May 15 as an effective deadline.

 SAFE internships are a way of funding research opportunities which are primarily for the benefit of the student.
 The student must initiate applications for SAFE funding.
 Some deadlines are as early as February, but others are later.
 All students interested in summer research should apply for SAFE funding unless their advisors tell them not to.

 SAFE is administered out of the Office of Undergraduate Research (OUR), and key personnel include Pascale Poussart, Beth Zawodniak, and Crystal Dixon.

 Per guidance from the University administration, work at international sites, such as CERN, Gran Sasso, and the like, can only be funded as SAFE internships.
 This makes it especially urgent for students aiming to work abroad to apply for SAFE funding.